 Kristofer is the head amphibian keeper at Nordens Ark, Sweden.
 He is running the day to day maintenance and captive management of the ex-situ mountain chicken frogs at Nordens Ark.
 He has a wide experience in both keeping and breeding several rare amphibians in captivity for conservation purposes.
 Aside from the mountain chicken frogs, this also includes the European green toad and the lemur leaf frog.

 Emma is the conservation officer and project coordinator for in-situ conservation programs.
 Emma has a MSc in conservation biology and a long experience of working as an animal keeper.
 She is currently managing all of Nordens Arks international conservation commitments which ranges from mountain chicken frogs in the Caribbean to snow leopards and Pallas’s cats in Mongolia.

-‘Lloydie’ has been working with the forestry department for over 16 years and has been walking in the forest all his life.
-As forest technician within the DOE Lloydie is responsible for managing the forestry work programme and supervising the forestry staff.
+‘Lloydie’ has been working with the forestry department for over 23 years and has been walking in the forest all his life.
+As forest technician within the DoE Lloydie is responsible for managing the forestry work programme and supervising the forestry staff.
 Lloydie has also worked on many projects on island with a variety of NGO’s and was largely involved with both other Darwin Initiative projects completed in Montserrat.
-Lloydie’s position within this project as research officer means he works closely with Sarah-Louise in the management of the project research elements such as the collection and management of data, providing technical and logistical support on island and reporting and liaising with project partners and technical experts.
+Lloydie’s role in the programme is to aid in the collection and management of data, providing technical and logistical support on island and reporting and liaising with project partners and technical experts.